dora-rs/dora-hardware/.github/PULL_REQUEST_TEMPLATE.md

 ### Output

 Output of the hardware.
-Please refer the format type and
+Please refer the format type and specification.

 Ex:
-- ROS2 Velodyne Scan Message
+- ROS2 Velodyne Scan Message at 10Hz with by default 3800 Points.

 ### Input (Optional)